mever-team/FairBench/docs/documentation/reports.md

 | sensitive   | sensitive attribute | fork of arrays with elements in [0,1] (either binary or fuzzy) |

 !!! info
-    In multiclass settings, create the same
+    In multiclass settings, all keyword
-    class dimensions on all provided keyword
+    arguments other than the sensitive attribute
-    argument other than the sensitive attribute.
+    must be dimensions corresponding to the classes.

 ## Report types